Atrix256/RandomCode/WebGLPBR/Readme.txt

 * could animate lights and/or objects over time

-* put something meaningful in the debug panel that actually works, whenever it makes sense to.

 * make shader compiler do non blocking thing with webgl2 render fences
-* Debug displays to see all the buffers
+* Debug displays to see all the various buffers

 * be able to load or define models somehow

 * be able to load and use textures

-* turn on back face culling when not in wireframe mode

 * a decent automatic way of making vertex formats and vertex output to pixel input.
  * aka in and out for both vertex and pixel shaders.